"And Some In Velvet Gowns" (1974/1984)

 “Why should you want to avoid it?”
 Elmer asked.
 “Why do you object?
 These migrations are common.
 You’ve taken over yourself.
 That little deformity inside each of you, that person whom you sometimes call your subconscious, is what is left of a person who was supplanted by you.
 He is the one who, looking at it one way, had title to your body before you did.”

 Returning to bodies, Bridget Upjones sits on a fairground scale and weighs “nothing, not anything at all.”
-When directly confronted about their bodies, the alien Delphina explains their nature and their need for human hosts:
+When directly confronted about their bodies, the alien Delphina explains the alienating nature and the alien need for human hosts:

 “Bodies.”
 "Aren't those bodies that you have there?”
 "Not good ones.
 They haven't any substance.
 We had to leave substance behind the way we traveled.”